ian-IBCIRL/CI-PP1-SunhillPilates/README.md

 <details><summary>Pilates Form HTML Results</summary>
 <img src="./assets/images/html-validation-result-3.PNG">
 </details> The Pilates Form did have  some relative performance issues with the css load and the background image size but these have been resolved.
 Also iPhone IOS does not display avif or webp format images, although these do significantly improve Lighthouse results for the initial page load.
+Looks like this is changing in IOS 16. https://avif.io/blog/tutorials/ios/

 ###
 [CSS Validator](https://jigsaw.w3.org/css-validator/)